jliszka/jliszka.github.com/_drafts/the-quantum-eraser.md

      31 ####
      32 ####

-Alright, that worked too!
-Knowing which slit the photon with through destroys the interference pattern.
+All right, that worked too!
+Knowing which slit the photon went through destroyed the interference pattern.

 ### Stage 3: The Quantum Eraser